 (text and background only visible when logged in)

+In addition to required courses for the electrical engineering degree, the program offers the ability to customize studies with curriculum threads.
+Elective courses for the major are grouped in the following thematic areas.
 The Bachelor of Science in Electrical Engineering consists of the eight EE-centric threads listed below.
-Students select any two of the electrical engineering threads listed below to satisfy degree requirements.
+Students must select any two of the electrical engineering threads listed below to satisfy degree requirements.

 To access the degree requirements prior to the introduction of the threaded curriculum, please visit the 2019-2020 degree requirements document.